worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 });
 ```

-This time, instead of the [`collides`](https://kaboomjs.com/doc#collides) collision detector, we use [`overlaps`](https://kaboomjs.com/doc#overlaps).
-This allows for near misses and makes for better visual effects when an alien bug crashes into the space ship.
-The difference between `collides` and `overlaps` is that the collision detector will call our given function even if just the edges of the game objects touch, whereas `overlaps` requires the game objects to be more than just touching, i.e. there must be at least 1 pixel overlap, before firing the callback function.

 This is a big event - it's the way the ship shield gets damaged and it can be fatal - so we want to add a bit more dramatic effect.
-Kaboom can create a cool screen-shaking effect, as if the player has been hit, which we can invoke by calling [`camShake`](https://kaboomjs.com/doc#camShake) with a number representing how dramatic the shake should be.
+Kaboom can create a cool screen-shaking effect, as if the player has been hit, which we can invoke by calling [`shake`](https://kaboomjs.com/doc#shake) with a number representing how dramatic the shake should be.
 Then we add some visual effect with the `makeExplosion` function.
 We also destroy the alien and [`play`](https://kaboomjs.com/doc#play) the `explosion` effect again, this time a bit louder as the alien exploding has directly affected the player.
 We also detune the effect to the lowest pitch we can, to make it "feel" more direct, particularly if the player has a sub-woofer.

 Then we call the `updatePlayerShield` function we defined previously, with a constant that defines by how much a shield is damaged per hit.
 You can move the constant to the top of the main scene file to keep it neat if you want.